bradwbonn/wifidemo/README.md

 Loads data about daily activty from raw file out of S3.
 Includes a parsing of the data string to extract location and identifying data points.
 ### pointstopaths.py:
 Script to take check-in point locations by each device ID, and convert them into linestring features in the wifipaths database
+### buildmap.py:
+Very basic map creator that outputs tagged GeoJSON for displaying on interactive maps at http://geojson.io Specifically, this script creates a color-coded map of Shibuya and darker blue for fence IDs that have more device check-ins within a 100-meter radius

 ### https://bradwbonn.cloudant.com/wifidemo
 Database that holds the user activity log data points
 ### https://bradwbonn.cloudant.com/wifipaths